Jamie Rhodes is a writer and academic working in comics, books, TTRPG, and film.

 The most recent addition to Jamie’s repertoire of writing crafts, is writing for tabletop role-playing games (TTRPG).
 He was commissioned by Heavyarms TTRPG publisher and content creator, to write creatively for The Gunslinger (2021) Dungeons and Dragons character class.
 Read more about this and the writing process for TTRPG classes here.
 Jamie is currently writing his second TTRPG project for Heavyarms.
 The Ranger D&D 5E class supplement is due for release in August 2022.

-Jamie has been supported by: EM Media, IdeasTap, Arvon Foundation, Kone Foundation, Spread the Word, and the Arts Council England.
+Jamie is a full member of the Writers’ Guild of Great Britain and was co-chair of the London & SE region for two years.
+He has been awarded funding and support by: EM Media, IdeasTap, Arvon Foundation, Kone Foundation, Spread the Word, and the Arts Council England.